 A Motherboard header is a specific style of connector (rectangular), usually linked by users of PC motherboards with the schismatic design of male pins.
 A motherboard is a printed circuit board in computers, including laptops and desktops, and other expandable systems.
 It also includes a baseboard mainboard, system board, planar board, main circuit board, logic board, or mobo.

-On high-end models of the motherboard, if you don’t know about any guideline to look at a motherboard, it can look like the Transformers’ homeworld of Cybertron despite something you plug your graphics cards, CPU, and drives into.
+On high-end models of the motherboard, if you don’t know about any guidelines to look at a motherboard, it can look like the Transformers’ homeworld of Cybertron despite something you plug your graphics cards, CPU, and drives into.

 And with tons of copies available for stages, except you’re up on all the latest techniques and lingo, it may be challenging to understand where to start.
 Motherboard header diagrams will make it easier for you to understand the system and parts of the header.